 But he also says something else interesting about the law.

 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”

-We have been saying in the last two chapters that the law reveals our heart and thereby should point us to Christ.
-But have we considered the law also shines a light on the heart of Jesus.
-What do i mean?
-Since all the law and prophets are embodied in these two commandments of loving God and our neighbors Jesus perfectly demonstrates his heart toward the father as well as toward fellow human beings.
+We have been saying in the last two chapters that the law reveals our hearts and thereby should point us to Christ.
+But have we considered that the law also shines a light on the heart of Jesus?
+What do I mean?
+Since all the law and prophets are embodied in these two commandments of loving God and our neighbors, Jesus perfectly demonstrates his heart toward the father as well as toward fellow human beings.

 Remove The Veil